itsallgoode/CSE1321_assignments/README.md

-"# CSE1321_assignments"
-These are all my python assignments for my CSE1321 class and lab at KSU.
+These are my assignments for CSE1321 at Kennesaw State University